 Straddling the equator in East Africa, Uganda shares borders with the Democratic Republic of Congo, Kenya, Rwanda, Sudan, and Tanzania.
-More than 50 ethnic groups share this country, which also borders Lake Victoria, the source of the Nile.
-The economy is based upon agriculture, and poverty still challenges this country; for decades the economy suffered from devastating economic policies and instability, leaving it one of the world’s poorest nations.
+More than 50 ethnic groups made of 36 million people share this country that borders Lake Victoria, the source of the Nile.
+Poverty is a huge challenge in this agricultural-based economy, but recent economic reforms have led to robust growth.

-According to the most recent Joint Monitoring Program (JMP) Report by UNICEF and the World Health Organization (WHO), 75% of people have access to safe water and 35% to improved sanitation.
-While significant water infrastructure exists in Uganda, due to a lack of strong operation and maintenance mechanisms, many systems are broken and much of the infrastructure no longer meets government standards for access, quantity, and quality.
+According to the most recent Joint Monitoring Program (JMP) Report by UNICEF and the World Health Organization (WHO), 95 percent of people in urban areas and 71 percent in rural areas have access to safe water.
+But only 34 percent of the population in both urban and rural areas are using improved sanitation facilities.
+Despite significant water infrastructure, a lack of strong operation and maintenance mechanisms means many systems are broken and no longer meet government standards for access, quantity, and quality.